loonghao/diskcache_rs/ISSUE_17_ANALYSIS.md

 ## Conclusion

 - ✅ Version mismatch: **FIXED**
-- ⚠️ No disk files: **BY DESIGN** (performance optimization)
+- ✅ No disk files: **IMPROVED** (threshold reduced from 4KB to 256 bytes)
 - ❌ NFS locking: **NOT IMPLEMENTED** (feature request needed)

 The version issue is resolved.
-The "no files" behavior is intentional.
+The disk file threshold has been reduced to 256 bytes for better visibility.
 NFS file locking remains a future enhancement.